+- · ART 131 Drawing

+- ART 132 2-D Design

+- · ART 145 Intro. to Sculpture or THA 125 Stage Design Fundamentals

+- · ART 158 Digital Imaging

+- · ART 495 Senior Project: Studio Art (taught in Spring semester only)

+To be a successful Studio Art major, vou should:
-- ART 131 Drawing - · ART 132 2-D Design - ART 133 3-D Design or THA 125 Stage Design Fundamentals - Two Art History courses - ART 495 Senior Project: Studio Art (taught in Spring semester only) - To be a successful Studio Art major, you should : - take the Studio Foundation in the first or second year (ART 131, 132, and 133) - plan study abroad early, consulting with department faculty about appropriate programs and timing

-- declare your major by the fall of your sophomore year - understand the wait list system (see section called "Waiting Lists") - attend to course prerequisites when planning your schedule - complete a concentration selected from the descriptions in the following sections - try to include at least one course each in theatre, creative writing, and music during your college career.
+- take the Studio Foundation in the first or second year (ART 131, 132) - · plan study abroad early, consulting with department faculty about appropriate programs and timing - plan to be on campus the spring of your junior year and all of your senior year in order to ensure completion of your major requirements. - declare your major by the fall of your sophomore year - · understand the wait list system (see section called "Waiting Lists") - · attend to course prerequisites when planning your schedule - complete a concentration selected from the descriptions in the following sections - · try to include at least one course each in theatre, creative writing, and music during your college career.

+THE CONCENTRATIONS

-THE CONCENTRATIONS Ceramics and Sculpture Concentration
+Ceramics and Sculpture Concentration